CAP Theorem in Blockchains

 Proof of Stake variants: Somewhere in between, depending on the specific design.
 Some prioritize liveness (keep producing blocks), others prioritize safety (don’t finalize conflicting blocks).

 The interesting thing is that blockchains can’t just pick CP or AP cleanly - they need to work across trust boundaries where nodes might be malicious, not just partitioned.
-So they add Byzantine fault tolerance on top of the CAP tradeoffs, which makes the design space more complex.
+CAP assumes nodes are honest but unreachable.
+Blockchains have to handle nodes that are reachable but lying.